joshuahchapman/5mr-tools/README.md

 1. Find the precise latitude and longitude for the center of your circle.
 (Typically, your home.)
 You can do this for example by searching for the address in [Google Maps](http://maps.google.com/).
 When it displays the location, you'll see the latitude and longitude included in the URL in your browser.

-1. Go to [this site](http://kml4earth.appspot.com/circlegen.html), fill in the proper values, and click "Generate Circle."
+1. Go to [this site](http://kml4earth.appspot.com/circlegen.html).
+Fill in the proper values, make sure the "Auto refresh" box is NOT checked, and click "Generate Circle."
 This will cause a .kml file to be downloaded to your computer.
 Note the name and location of that file.

 1. In [Google Maps](http://maps.google.com/), navigate to "Your places," then "Maps," then click "Create Map."